sweetchipsw/blog.bughunting.io/_pages/about.md

 permalink: /about
 ---

-- Former Computer Security Resercher at Grayhash
+- Former Assistant research engineer at Grayhash
 - Undergraduate student of Computer and Information Security Department at Sejong University (2014 ~ )

-## Interesting
-- Finding security vulnerability in Software and Web service.

 ## Work Experience
 - Assistant research engineer at Grayhash (2014.09 ~ 2016.04, 2018.02 ~ 2020.04)